 Avoidance of allergens: This may be the best choice, but it is difficult, if not impossible, to do unless a specific allergen can be identified.

-Relief from pruritus: By definition, this is a pruritic skin disease; itching may be relieved via antipruritic drugs alone or in combination with allergen-specific immunotherapy (ASIT) to be effective, or in combination with ASIT in partially responsive cases (see below).
+Relief from pruritus: By definition, this is a pruritic skin disease; itching may be relieved via antipruritic drugs alone while waiting for allergen-specific immunotherapy (ASIT) to be effective, or in combination with ASIT in partially responsive cases (see below).

 Recognition and control of flare factors: A relapse of clinical signs in a dog that is otherwise well controlled should prompt an investigation into what caused the exacerbation of pruritus.
-Recognized flare factors include, but are not limited to, fleas, food and environmental allergens, secondary microbial overgrowth, and poor coat hygiene.
+Recognized flare factors include, but are not limited to, fleas, food and environmental allergens, and secondary infections such as Malassezia dermatitis, superficial pyoderma, and otitis.
 These need to be investigated and addressed, and the level of pruritus must be re-evaluated before choosing longterm antipruritic therapy.

-Allergen protocols vary but usually have induction and maintenance periods.
-During the induction period, the dosage of allergen gradually increases until an arbitrary maintenance dosage is reached.
-Once the maximal dosage is given, this maintenance level is continued.
-The interval between maintenance dosages varies with different protocols.
+For injectable ASIT, the interval between maintenance dosages varies with different protocols.
 Adjustments in the interval are based on the animal’s response and may vary from a few days to 3–4 weeks; for oral ASIT, the administration is once or twice a day.
-Owners are advised not to expect much response for 6 mo and are asked to commit to at least 1 yr of therapy before deciding the usefulness of immunotherapy.
+Owners are advised not to expect much response for 6 months and are asked to commit to at least 1 year of therapy before deciding the usefulness of immunotherapy.
 The best assessment of response is to compare the degree of disease or discomfort between similar seasons.